hatari/hatari/tests/tosboot/readme.txt

 -

-Testing a HD disk having also MiNT (= WinUAE / MMU testing at the same time).
+Testing a HD disk having also MiNT, with and without MMU

 -